SwiftlyNoah/HideAndCSeek50/DESIGN.md

 ## Map Integration

-### Dual Map View System
+### Team Specific Map Views

-The map experience differs for hiders and seekers, implemented primarily in `GameMapView.swift`:
+The map shown is different for hiders and seekers and is implemented in `GameMapView.swift`:

 #### 1. Hider View
-- Sees **all seeker locations** in real-time (red markers)
+- Sees seeker locations in real time
-- Full map visibility from game start
-- Can use map tools (circles, measurements, polygons) freely
+- Can use map tools to draw geographic answers based on answered questions (circles, measurements, polygons)

 #### 2. Seeker View
-- **Limited initial visibility** (configurable radius, default 1000m)
-- Progressively reveals map through questions (future feature)
-- Cannot see hider locations until found
+- Cannot see hider locations (obviously)
+- Same map tools as hiders

 This asymmetry is the core gameplay mechanic.
 Implementation-wise: